 Where do you see the main challenges for sustainable travel and tourism?

-To my mind the top challenge for both sustainability in general and travel & tourism in particular is that demand for sustainable product must shift from soft to hard.
+To my mind, the top challenge for both sustainability in general and travel & tourism, in particular, is that the demand for the sustainable product must shift from soft to hard.
 Ask most consumers if they care about doing the right thing for planet and people and they’ll say yes.

-But their purchase behaviors are based mostly on price and convenience to them.
-They need to factor in their good intentions at point of purchase more than they do now.
+But their purchase behaviours are based mostly on price and convenience to them.
+They need to factor in their good intentions at the point of purchase more than they do now.

 And the main opportunities?

-The top opportunity is for travel providers to get better at fusing traditional sales messaging with a new language that inspires the traveler to buy the products that are better for planet and people.
-I hope and expect that those marketers of travel who get that messaging right will enjoy competitive advantage.
+The top opportunity is for travel providers to get better at fusing traditional sales messaging with a new language that inspires the traveller to buy the products that are better for the planet and people.
+I hope and expect that those marketers of travel who get that messaging right will enjoy a competitive advantage.

 In which region(s) of the world do you see most interest and momentum for sustainability?

-Which has been your favorite sustainability book in 2014?
+Which has been your favourite sustainability book in 2014?

 I still keep 2013’s Overbooked by Elizabeth Becker top of mind as the best book in the recent past.
 Nothing I’m aware of came close in 2014.